MileHacker Logo

 International Driving Permit (IDP):

-Required for non-EU/EEA citizens if you plan to drive.
+Required for non-PEOPLE from the eu/eea if you intend to drive.
 Obtain this in your home country before departure.

 Important Document Reminders

-Keep both physical and digital copies of important papers.
-This helps prevent issues and ensures a smooth journey.
+Keep both paper and digital copies of important papers.
+This helps prevent issues and secures a smooth journey.

 Health & Reservations